vitessio/website/content/en/docs/19.0/reference/programs/vtgateclienttest/_index.md

       --purge_logs_interval duration                                     how often try to remove old logs (default 1h0m0s) --security_policy string                                           the name of a registered security policy to use for controlling access to URLs - empty means allow all for anyone (built-in policies: deny-all, read-only)
       --service_map strings                                              comma separated list of services to enable (or disable if prefixed with '-') Example: grpc-queryservice
-      --stderrthreshold severity                                         logs at or above this threshold go to stderr (default 1)
+      --stderrthreshold severityFlag                                     logs at or above this threshold go to stderr (default 1)
       --table-refresh-interval int                                       interval in milliseconds to refresh tables in status page with refreshRequired class
       --v Level                                                          log level for V logs -v, --version                                                          print binary version
-      --vmodule moduleSpec                                               comma-separated list of pattern=N settings for file-filtered logging
+      --vmodule vModuleFlag                                              comma-separated list of pattern=N settings for file-filtered logging
       --vschema_ddl_authorized_users string                              List of users authorized to execute vschema ddl operations, or '%' to allow all users.
 ```